Williamson County, advocates host walk for National Fentanyl Prevention and Awareness Day

 Turner is a parent who has lived it.
 Her 19-year-old son, Tucker, died from fentanyl and since then, she’s worked hard to create awareness and education surrounding the fatal drug.

-"I was met with some resistance from our local school district, so I named it Texas Against Fentanyl so anyone who wanted to have a nonprofit could advocate for fentanyl awareness in their community," said Turner.
+"I was met with some resistance from our local school district, so I named it Texas Against Fentanyl so anyone who wanted to have a nonprofit could advocate for fentanyl awareness in their community," Turner said.

 The community hosted a walk for National Fentanyl Awareness and Prevention Day, urging people to march for change, rather than sit back and watch.

 "Our kids are being poisoned.
-They're taking a half a pill and going to sleep at night and never waking up again," said Turner.
+They're taking a half a pill and going to sleep at night and never waking up again," Turner said.

 Williamson County Sheriff Mike Gleason said working with Turner's organization and others is crucial for his department's own education on how to approach the issue.

 "I have Bluebonnet Trails, I have Rise Recovery.
 I've got all these institutions that are going to scholarship, rehab and get you well.
-So it's a three-point, 'you can't say no to me': I'm either going to prosecute you, I'm going to educate you, or I'm going to let you go, but I'm going to help you somehow," said Sheriff Gleason.
+So it's a three-point, 'You can't say no to me.'
+I'm either going to prosecute you, I'm going to educate you, or I'm going to let you go, but I'm going to help you somehow," Gleason said.

 "A pharmacy truck didn't crash, your pharmacist didn't give it to you.
-It's all made in somebody's garage, hotel room, trunk of their car," said Sheriff Gleason.
+It's all made in somebody's garage, hotel room, trunk of their car," Gleason said.

 Turner said the main reason the group does this is for the kids that are still alive and for the parents to work on talking with their children about the dangers of this drug.